Lectures on Symmetric Tensor Categories: Appendix

 \subsubsection{Characteristic 2}

 Consider now the case of characteristic $p=2$.
-In this case, according to Theorem \ref{ostth}, the category $\mathcal C=\langle \overline V\rangle$ is Tannakian (under the assumption that $V$ is finite type, which can be dropped if Conjecture \ref{ostconj} holds).
+In this case, according to Theorem \ref{ostconj}, the category $\mathcal C=\langle \overline V\rangle$ is Tannakian.
 Thus, $\mathcal C=\Rep(\overline G_V)$ for a suitable linearly reductive finite type affine group scheme $\overline G_V$ (i.e., one whose representation category is semisimple).
 By a theorem of Nagata (\cite{N}), such a group scheme can be included in a short exact sequence

 where $\Gamma_V$ is a finite group of odd order, $A_V$ is a finitely generated abelian group without odd torsion, and $A_V^\vee$ is the dual group scheme of $A_V$.

 This is closely related to the following conjecture of D. Benson (\cite{B2}, Conjecture 1.1), supported by ample computer evidence and proofs in special cases.